d-ries/linux-essentials/04_filesandfolders/99_assignments.md

 ## Task 19
 Recreate the directory 'chapter5'

-?> <i class="fa-solid fa-circle-info"></i> Some Tasks require a second user on your server.
-Execute `sudo useradd -m teacher` to create the new user Execute `sudo passwd teacher` to set a password for the new user

 ## Task 20
-Navigate using absolute-path into the home folder of the user named 'teacher'
+Navigate using absolute-path into the directory log which is a subdirectory of the directory var

 ## Task 21
 Navigate to your own home directory

 ## Task 22
-use cat to print the contents of the .bashrc file that is located in teacher's homefolder.
+use cat to print the contents of the .bashrc file that is located in root's homefolder.
 Use a relative-path syntax.
+Use bang bang (!!) if you need more privileges!

 ## Task 23
 Try to navigate to the teacher's homefolder with a maximum of 7 keystrokes